MarkusMattinen/onlinelabs-image-flynn/README.md

-Official Docker image on Online Labs
+Docker image for Online Labs
 ====================================

-Scripts to build the official Docker image on Online Labs
+Scripts to build a Docker image for Online Labs

 This image is built using [Image Tools](https://github.com/online-labs/image-tools) and depends on the official [Ubuntu](https://github.com/online-labs/image-ubuntu) image.